prof-rossetti/nyu-info-2335-201905/notes/python/packages/sendgrid.md

   + [SendGrid Account Signup](https://signup.sendgrid.com/)
   + [Obtaining API Keys](https://app.sendgrid.com/settings/api_keys)

-> NOTE: previous versions of these instructions were applicable for sendgrid package version 5.6.0, but the examples below apply to a more current version (6.0.5)

 ## Installation

-Install `sendgrid`, if necessary:
+From within a virtual environment, install `sendgrid`, if necessary:

 ```sh
 pip install sendgrid==6.0.5
 ```

+> NOTE: previous versions of these instructions were applicable for sendgrid package version 5.6.0, but the examples below apply to a more current version (6.0.5)

 ## Setup